Frequently asked questions

-Do I need to proove that I can support myself during my studies?
+Do I need to prove that I can support myself during my studies?

 International students must be able to support themselves financially for the duration of their studies.
 The Swedish Migration Board requires students to have at least SEK 8010 per month.
-If you intend to study for a year or more, you must be able to support yourself for at least 10 months of the year.
+If you intend to study for a year or more, you must be able to show support for yourself for at least 10 months of the year.
 Students who are citizens of EU/EEA countries do not have to prove that they have SEK 8010 per month at their disposal.
-They do however have to sign a document stating that they can support themselves while living and studying in Sweden.
+They do, however, have to sign a document stating that they can support themselves while living and studying in Sweden.

 Can I work during my studies?

-You are allowed to work while in Sweden as a student.
-Please note that it is generally
+You are allowed to work while in Sweden as a student, BUT please note that it is generally

 Can I get a job at the university to help finance my studies?

 Uppsala University does not regularly employ students as teaching assistants or research assistants which is common at, for example, American universities, nor do we have any specific work-study programmes for students.
 University departments might employ exceptionally talented students for research projects, but you should never count on being able to find a job at the university.